 But there's more than one way to cure a ham!

-Q: What's the difference between a city ham and country ham?[top]
+Q: What's the difference between a city ham and a country ham?[top]

-Hams can be cured either via dry curing in a salt rub, or by soaking in a brine.
-After that they can be smoked, cooked, and/or aged in any number of ways.
-Italian prosciutto and Spanish jamón Serrano can be aged as long as three years before consuming raw, for instance!
+Hams can be cured either via dry-curing in a salt rub or by soaking in a brine.
+After that, they can be smoked, cooked, and/or aged in any number of ways.
+Italian prosciutto and Spanish jamón serrano, for instance, can be aged as long as three years before they’re consumed raw!
 But today we're talking about American hams, and you'll find those in three forms:

-- City Hams comprise the majority of hams made in the U.S. These are produced either by submerging the ham in a salt water solution for several days or weeks until the salt penetrates deep into the meat, or—as is more common with inexpensive hams—injecting the brine directly into the meat for much faster penetration.
+- City hams comprise the majority of hams made in the US.
+These are produced either by submerging the ham in a saltwater solution for several days or weeks until the salt penetrates deeply into the meat, or—as is more common with inexpensive hams—injecting the brine directly into the meat for much faster penetration.
 They are often smoked, and usually sold fully cooked.

-- Fresh Hams are the raw rear leg of a pig.
+- Fresh hams are the raw rear legs of a pig.
 They can be cooked just like a pork shoulder, or cured at home.

-Q: Country vs. City: Which one is better?[top]
+Q: Country versus city: Which one is better?[top]

 It's apples to oranges, really.
 I personally love both.

 When most people think of ham, they're thinking of city hams.
 These are the moist, pink hams that you eat in thick slabs, served spiral-cut at the holidays.
-However, in certain parts of the country (mainly Virginia, Tennessee, and all through Appalachia), country hams are more prominent.
-These hams are served very thinly sliced as they tend to be dryer, tougher, and saltier than a city ham.
-If you've never tried a country ham, be warned: they are not for everyone.
+However, in certain parts of the country (mainly Virginia, Tennessee, and really all through Appalachia), country hams are more prominent.
+These hams are served very thinly sliced, as they tend to be drier, tougher, and saltier than a city ham.
+If you've never tried a country ham, be warned: They are not for everyone.
 Even when properly prepared, they are intensely salty, and much drier than a brined city ham.
 They are also much more difficult to prepare, requiring several days of soaking to make them palatable.

 Q: How much ham should I buy?[top]

-When buying a ham, you want to aim for between 1/2 pound and 3/4 of a pound per person for bone-in hams, and 1/2 pound or less for boneless hams.
+When buying a ham, you want to aim for between a half pound and three-quarters of a pound per person for bone-in hams, and a half pound or less for boneless hams.

 - "Ham" indicates a cured pork leg that is at least 20.5% protein with no added water.